Liberal Arts, Theatre Arts Specialization AA

 - The literature requirement can be satisfied by any 200-level English literature course, exclusive of composition and creative writing courses.

-- The social/behavioral sciences elective requirement can be satisfied by courses with the following prefixes: ECO, GEO, PLS, HIS, PSY (except PSY 100), and SOC.
+- The social/behavioral sciences elective requirement can be satisfied by taking an approved transfer course with the following prefixes: ECO, GEO, PLS, HIS, PSY, and SOC.
 Students interested in pursuing a degree in theatre education should take PSY 230.

 - Related Certificate (C) – General Education